YKMeIz/Pill/README.md

   - Name
   - Avatar URL

+Others are various.
 More details can be found in [GoDoc](https://godoc.org/github.com/YKMeIz/Pill).

 ## Example